 Performance factors include the equivalent availability factor (EAF), the equivalent maintenance outage factor (EMOF), the equivalent planned outage factor (EPOF) and the equivalent forced outage factor (EFOF).
 These four factors add to 100 percent for any generating unit.
 The EAF is the proportion of hours in a year when a unit is available to generate at full capacity while the three outage factors include all the hours when a unit is unavailable.
 The EMOF is the proportion of hours in a year when a unit is unavailable because of maintenance outages and maintenance deratings.
 The EPOF is the proportion of hours in a year when a unit is unavailable because of planned outages and planned deratings.
-The EFOF is the proportion of hours in a year when a unit is unavailable because of forced outages and forced deratings.
+The EFOF is the proportion of hours in a year when a unit is unavailable because of planned outages and planned deratings.
+The EFOF is the proportion of hours in a year when a unit is unavailable because of planned outages and planned deratings.

 The PJM aggregate EAF, EFOF, EPOF, and EMOF are shown in Figure 5-8.
-Metrics by unit type are shown in Table 5-35.
+Metrics by unit type are shown in Table 5-36.

-Figure 5-8 Equivalent outage and availability factors: 2007 to 2024
+Figure 5-8 Equivalent outage and availability factors: January through March, 2007 through 2025